 Vehicle Wraps are an exceptional way to build brand awareness.
 They take advantage of a vehicle that already drives around and transforms itself into a mobile billboard.
-MYC Graphics can wrap anything from a small car to a 53 foot trailer.
+MYC Graphics can wrap anything from a small car to a 53-foot trailer.
 No matter the size of the fleet we can accommodate it in our facility in Mississauga.

 When you compare the cost of a vehicle wrap to other forms of advertising, it’s easily seen how inexpensive they are in comparison.
 The table to the right shows the cost comparison between vehicle wraps and other forms of advertising.
 The table below shows the annualized average cost of wrapping various vehicles.

 |Average Cost||Vehicle Type||Life||Annually||Monthly||Daily|